isaac-weisberg/Insecurity/README.md

 You see?! `self.modaroller` and `self.finish` are the only two things that you will need!
 One will help you to start new coordinators, and one will help you kill the existing one!

+> ⚠️ **Never retain the viewController on the Coordinator.
+This breaks dismissal detection mechanism.**

 # Naming Quick Lookup

 ModarollerCoordinator = **Moda**l Chain Presentation View Cont**roller Coordinator**